feizc/FluxMusic/README.md

 ### 3. Download Ckpts and Data

 We use VAE and Vocoder in AudioLDM2, CLAP-L, and T5-XXL.
 You can download in the following table directly, we also provide the training scripts in our experiments.

-Note that as in actual experiments, a restart experiment was performed due to machine malfunction, so there will be resume options in some scripts.
+Note that in actual experiments, a restart experiment was performed due to machine malfunction, so there will be resume options in some scripts.

 |  Model |  Url | Training scripts |